mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 - *Mukhtasar al-Aqa’id* by Mubarak b.
 Rashid al-Hathlan

+Supplement this by reading two important works by Hatim al-'Awni: *Takfir Ahl al-Shahadatayn* and *Mafhum Shirk al-'Ibadah*.

 # Intermediate Level
 - *Qala’id al-Iqyan* by Ibn Balban al-Ba’li

-It must be accompanied with its outstanding commentary *Minhat al-Rahman* by ‘Abdullah al-’Abdullah. *Qala'id al-Iqyan* and its longer source text, *Nihayat al-Mubtadi'in*, was written using the methodology of the mutakallimin.
+It must be accompanied with 'Abdullah al-'Abdullah's transcribed commentary, followed by his outstanding hashiyah *Minhat al-Rahman*. *Qala'id al-Iqyan* and its longer source text, *Nihayat al-Mubtadi'in*, was written using the methodology of the mutakallimin.
 In his commentary, Shaykh 'Abdullah brings details gathered from longer works across various ‘ulum, and explains terminology that requires additional context.

+Complement this by reading *Aqawil al-Thiqat* by al-Karmi, along with his short treatises on issues of 'aqidah: *Tawdih al-Burhan*, *Raf' al-Shubhah*, *Tawqif al-Firiqayn*, *Tahqiq al-Burhan*, *Raf al-Talbis*, *Arwah al-Ashbah*, *al-Rawd al-Nadr*, and *Fara'id Fawa'id al-Fikr*.

 - *Mukhtasar Lawami' al-Anwar* by Hasan al-Shatti

-This is al-Saffarini’s famed poem on aqa’id.
-It must be accompanied with *Mukhtasar Lawami’ al-Anwar* by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.
-Supplement this with ‘Abdullah al-’Abdullah's excellent commentary *al-Taqrirat al-Hanbaliyyah*.
+This is Hasan al-Shatti's summary of al-Saffarini's much longer commentary on his poem.
+Complement it with 'Abdullah al-'Abdullah's excellent commentary *al-Taqrirat al-Hanbaliyyah*.

+Also read *Hallal al-'Uqad* by al-Tufi, a detailed commentary on Hadith Jibril.
+In this book, al-Tufi presents the views of other groups and assesses their evidence from an impartial perspective.
+Keep in mind that the author was very independent, and he does not always privilege the relied-upon opinions of the madhhab.

 - *Al-Tabsirah* by Abu Ya'la b. al-Farra'

 This book is has been mistakenly attributed to Abu Ya'la's student, al-Shirazi.
 It was written by Abu Ya'la after all of his other credal books, and as such, it represents his final views.

-- *Takfir Ahl al-Shahadatayn* by Hatim b.
-‘Arif al-’Awni

-- *Mafhum Shirk al-’Ibadah* by Hatim b.
-‘Arif al-’Awni

-- *Aqawil al-Thiqat* by Mar’i b.
-Yusuf al-Karmi

-- *Al-Ha'iyyah* by Ibn Abi Dawud

-At this stage, this poem should be read with its brief commentary *al-Usul al-Mujarradah* by Ibn al-Banna'.
+Complement this by reading *al-Usul al-Mujarradah* by Ibn al-Banna', his commentary on Ibn Abi Dawud's *Ha'iyyah*.

-- *Hallal al-’Uqad* by Najm al-Din al-Tufi

-This work is structured as a detailed commentary on Hadith Jibril.
-In this book, al-Tufi presents the views of other groups and assesses their evidence from an impartial perspective.

 # Advanced Level
 - *Nihayat al-Mubtadi’in* by Ibn Hamdan al-Harrani

 This book was authored by Ibn Hamdan to write down the aqa’id of Imam Ahmad, and it was heavily relied upon by both Ibn Muflih and al-Mardawi.
-Ibn Hamdan was also praised by Ibn Rajab as a master of the madhhab’s usul in fiqh and din.
-To understand the rationale of each qawl, it is important to read the passage it was taken from; typically from the following works:
+Ibn Hamdan was also praised by Ibn Rajab as a master of the madhhab’s usul in fiqh and din. *Nihayat al-Mubtadi'in* itself is relatively brief, but while studying it, one should simultaneously read the original passage each position is taken from.
+They are typically from the following works:

 - *Mukhtasar al-Mu’tamad* by Abu Ya’la b. al-Farra’
+- *Ibtal al-Ta'wilat* by Abu Ya’la b. al-Farra’
 - *I’tiqad al-Imam al-Munabbal* by Abu’l-Fadl al-Tamimi
 - *Al-Irshad fi’l-I’tiqad* by Abu’l-Wafa b.
 ‘Aqil
 - *Al-Idah* by ‘Ali b.
 ‘Ubaydullah al-Zaghuni

-Use the edition of Muhammad ‘Abd al-Wahid, which provides the reference for each position mentioned, and listen to the recordings of ‘Abdurrahman al-Salti.
+Use the Muhammad ‘Abd al-Wahid's edition of *Nihayat al-Mubtadi'in*, which provides the reference for each position mentioned, and listen to the recordings of ‘Abdurrahman al-Sallti.

 - *Lawami’ al-Anwar* by Ahmad b.
 Muhammad al-Saffarini